Global Product Piracy More Than a Political Talking Point

 According to a 2015 report published by the Business Software Alliance, a leading advocate for the global software industry, 39 percent of software installed on PCs around the world in 2015 was not properly licensed, costing the industry billions in lost revenues.
 In the United States alone, the commercial value of unlicensed software, installed in 2015 amounts to $9 billion, with worldwide damages estimated to be five times as high.
 The report further noted that unlawful use of software was particularly widespread in China, Russia and Indonesia, in most cases, amounting to outright theft.

 While the ongoing political discussion surrounding IP theft surely won’t result in a solution to the problem, it has at least brought the issue to the forefront.
 So, what can ISVs do to protect their software from piracy and unlawful usage?
 A good place to start is to harden their software protection mechanisms provided by commercial solutions such as CodeMeter.
 CodeMeter Protection Suite comprises a comprehensive set of tools to protect software and firmware from piracy, counterfeiting, reverse engineering and tampering.
 Protection Suite encrypts the source code and utilizes state-of-the-art anti-debugging and anti-reverse engineering technologies to achieve maximum protection.
 It is scalable and designed for quick and easy integration into your software.

 These protection mechanisms are available now and we urge ISVs to take a serious look at protecting their applications, from the simplest to the most sophisticated, and whether they are delivered on PC, mobile, cloud or embedded systems.

-During our Webinar, How Secure do you Want Your Application to be?, on April 11, 9 a.m.
-PST, we will provide a detailed overview of the different protection layers of CodeMeter and demonstrate how ISVs can use these tools to safeguard their applications.
-You can register for the 1-hour Webinar here.
+In our pre-recorded Webinar, How Secure do you Want Your Application to be?, we provide a detailed overview of the different protection layers of CodeMeter and demonstrate how ISVs can use these tools to safeguard their applications.
+You can access the recording here.